zeroae/ap-light/README.md

         EXPOSE 80 443

-The Dockerfile contains directives to download nginx from apt-get but all the initial setup will take place in install.sh file (called by /container/tool/ap-service-install tool) for a better build experience.
+The Dockerfile contains directives to download nginx from apt-get but all the initial setup will take place in install.sh file (called by ap-service-install tool) for a better build experience.
 The time consuming download task is decoupled from the initial setup to make great use of docker build cache.
 If install.sh file is changed the builder won't have to download again nginx, and will just run install scripts.

 #### Service files